 As an affiliate, I may collect a share of sales or other compensation from the links on this page.

-So, do window shutters reduce noise?
-Yes, window shutters do block out some of the noise that comes in from outside into your room, such as birds chirping, passing cars, and people talking.
+Window shutters do block out some of the everyday noises such as birds chirping, passing cars, and people talking.
 Although window shutters are not as effective for soundproofing as other options, they are a great cost-effective alternative compared to more expensive options.

 How much sound your window shutters block out will depend largely on the type of shutter you decide to install.
 Choosing which window shutter you want to install is entirely up to you, according to your budget and how much noise you need to block out.
 Read on to learn about the different types of window shutter styles, their prices, and which ones are the best to soundproof a window.